trip-zip/awesome-from-scratch/README.md

     },
   })
 ```
-* We can more of them to whichever side looks good and abstract the margin and imagebox widgets out so we can just reuse it everywhere we need.
+* We can add more of them to whichever side looks good and abstract the margin and imagebox widgets out so we can just reuse it everywhere we need.

 ### Quick Refactor
 * This is kind of the core widget right here.
 This layout is what I want my wibar widgets to really be.
 A bunch of simple icons fit neatly into a margin so it's spaced evenly, then wrapped in a background so they can have their own colors.